jando16407/C-Notes/C++Notes/C++Note.md

 <a name="stl">

-# STL(Standar Template Library)
+### STL(Standar Template Library)
 [ [Top ] ](#top) [ [ Template ] ](#template)</a>

 A library of class and function templates.
 1. Containers
-* Generic "off-the-shlf" class templates for storing collection of data
+* Generic "off-the-shelf" class templates for storing collection of data
 2. Alogorithms
 * Generic "off-the-shelf function templates for operating on containers"
 3. Iterators